Composable Commerce 101: Building for the future

 Whether it’s the pandemic, global conflict, or even a blocked shipping channel, there have been several unexpected yet highly significant disruptions to supply chains in recent years, affecting product, material, and process availability.
 These issues have laid bare the shortcomings of these traditional, monolithic commerce platforms.

-The often tightly coupled nature of these platforms’ front- and backends has made it unnecessarily hard to make changes to reflect product availability without disrupting the customer experience.
+The often tightly coupled nature of these platforms’ back and frontends has made it unnecessarily hard to make changes to reflect product availability without disrupting the customer experience.
 These platforms are also not typically cloud-native, meaning it’s harder to scale your services or products in line with demand.

 Additionally, shopping habits have irreversibly changed.
 Research from McKinsey found that customers engage with an average of three to five channels at every stage of their purchase journey.
 Companies that can offer a consistent and frictionless omnichannel experience are more likely to convert interest into income.
 Working habits are also different now.
 For your teams, siloed monolithic systems that rely on physical servers may no longer be fit for a hybrid or remote workforce.